Wolverhampton Wanderers F.C.: Rivalries

 Wolves' longest-established and strongest rivalry is with West Bromwich Albion, against whom the club contest the Black Country derby.
-The two clubs, separated by eleven miles, have faced each other 163 times; their first competitive clash being an FA Cup tie in 1886.
+The two clubs, separated by eleven miles, have faced each other 163 times; with the Baggies winning 65, Wolves winning 54 and 44 ending in a draw.
+Their first competitive clash being an FA Cup tie in 1886.
 A national survey by the football pools found the rivalry to be the strongest in English football.
 Both clubs are founder members of the Football League and the two once contested the league title in 1953–54, with Wolves finishing as champions.

 Wolves also share rivalries with the two Birmingham clubs, Aston Villa and Birmingham City, against whom there have been numerous matches dating back to the 19th century.
 Wolves' closest geographic rival is actually Walsall but, as they have rarely competed at the same level, it is of less significance.
 As Wolverhampton historically sat within the boundaries of Staffordshire, a Staffordshire derby between Wolves and Stoke City is also recognised.

 The 2018–19 Premier League season was the first and only time ever that Wolves were the sole representatives of the West Midlands in the top flight of English football.
 The 2020–21 Premier League season saw Wolves play against both Aston Villa and West Bromwich Albion.
 Since Albion's relegation at the end of that season, Aston Villa has been Wolves' only West Midlands rival in the Premier League.

 Fan culture

 During the club's peak in the 1950s, the home crowd's signature song was "The Happy Wanderer", which was a chart hit in the U.K. in 1954 when Wolves first won the league title.
 In more recent times, "Hi Ho Silver Lining" – a 1967 rock song by Jeff Beck with its chorus modified to "Hi Ho Wolverhampton!" – has become a staple feature of home games.
 "The Liquidator" instrumental by the Harry J. Allstars was also popularly used in the stadium until a request from the West Midlands Police to cease due to concerns that the obscene lyrics used by some fans during the chorus could incite trouble.

 The club attracted a number of hooligans in the 1960s.
 During the late 1970s and early 1980s, a hooligan firm named "The Subway Army" would often ambush fans in the subway adjacent to the ground.
 The group was gradually broken up and virtually ceased to exist due to a large number of arrests – many as part of the police's nationwide "Operation GROWTH" (or "Get Rid of Wolverhampton's Troublesome Hooligans") in the late 1980s.

 The club invites interaction with its supporters and has a Fans' Parliament, at which independently selected candidates meet with club officials discuss issues relating to the club.
-An independent fanzine named "A Load of Bull" (ALOB), in part a reference to leading goalscorer Steve Bull, published supporters' views between 1989 and 2012.
+An independent fanzine named A Load of Bull (ALOB), in part a reference to leading goalscorer Steve Bull, published supporters' views between 1989 and 2012.